vuejs/docs/src/guide/render-function.md

 ### `v-on`

-We have to provide proper prop name for event handler. e.g. to handle `click` events, the prop name would be `onClick`.
+We have to provide a proper prop name for the event handler, e.g., to handle `click` events, the prop name would be `onClick`.

 ```js
 render() {